Algorithms for Dynamic Computational Geometry with Applications: ``3 aligned" problem

 Another problem that has safety implications is the ``3 aligned" problem. \begin{itemize} \item When 3 of our point-objects are aligned (or nearly aligned), the middle one may interfere with communications between the outer pair. \item If the two outer points of a (nearly) collinear triple represent hostile combatants, the middle object may prevent the outer combatants from attacking each other. \end{itemize}

 We are particularly interested in the first predictable occurrence of, say, $q_1$ and 2 other point-objects being (nearly) aligned, as perhaps we can call for at least one of them to change its trajectory before this occurs.
+We give a worst-case optimal sequential solution for this problem.